-The customers of the Group are mainly hotel and casino operators in Macau.
+The customers of the Group are mainly hotel and casino operators and individual customers in Macau and Hong Kong.
 All of the Group's provision of fitting-out services and repair and maintenance services are made directly with the customers.
 Contracts with the Group's customers are mainly fixed-price contracts.